Jules: “You read the Bible, Brett?”

-Sales Directors, if you want to get medieval on the procurement manager, you need to do these specific steps:
+Sales Directors, if you want to get medieval on the procurement manager, you need to follow these specific steps:

-- Identify every potential parties [ including end use customers further down the value chain] that could be impacted by the purchase [or non-purchase] of the items or services in question.
+- Identify every potential party (including end-use customers further down the value chain) that could be impacted by the purchase–or non-purchase–of the items or services in question.

-- Identify the economic, professional and social rewards and risk associated with each persona
+- Identify the economic, professional and social rewards and risks associated with each persona.

 - Invite key personas to a workshop to discuss proposed changes and investment in your supply chain.